sieve-project/sieve/docs/Demo.md

 ### Prerequiste
 There is some porting effort required before using Sonar to test any controller.
 The detailed steps are in https://github.com/xlab-uiuc/sonar/blob/main/docs/Porting.md.
-For [rabbitmq-operator](https://github.com/rabbitmq/cluster-operator), we have already done the porting work (as in https://github.com/xlab-uiuc/sonar/tree/main/test-rabbitmq-operator) so no extra porting is required to test it.
+For [rabbitmq-operator](https://github.com/rabbitmq/cluster-operator), we have already done the porting work (as in https://github.com/xlab-uiuc/sonar/tree/main/test-rabbitmq-operator) so no extra porting effort is required to test it.

 ### Finding the "harmful" status to trigger bugs
-Not every stale status `S1` will lead to bugs in reality, and Sonar is able to find out the stale status `S` which is more likely to lead to bugs if consumed by the controller.
+Not every stale status `S` will lead to bugs in reality, and Sonar is able to find out the stale status `S` which is more likely to lead to bugs if consumed by the controller.
 In kubernetes, all the cluster status is materialized by events belonging to different resources.
 The first step is to find out the crucial event `E` which can lead to such a "harmful" status `S`.
 We define an event `E` is crucial if it can trigger some side effects (create/update/delete some resources) invoked by the controller.